devKeed/easeway/EMAIL_FIX_DOCUMENTATION.md

 ✅ Patient confirmation emails: Working
 ✅ Error handling: Proper fallback when email fails
 ✅ Email service detection: Automatic
+✅ Build compilation: Fixed (removed test endpoint)

 Both email types are now being sent successfully with unique tracking IDs.

+## Final Status

+The email notification system is fully functional:

+- Booking notifications are sent to admin
+- Confirmation emails are sent to patients
+- The application builds successfully without errors
+- Ready for deployment to Vercel

+## Next Steps for Production

+1. Deploy the current working version to Vercel
+2. Test the booking flow in production
+3. Consider verifying the custom domain for professional email addresses